Section 504/ADA Complaint Procedure

 - A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued by the College's 504 Committee no later than twenty (20) business days after receipt of the complaint.
 A copy of the written determination shall be forwarded to the student.

 The student can request reconsideration of the resolution of a formal complaint if he or she is dissatisfied with the resolution.
 Appeals should be made within five (5) business days to the Vice President/Dean of Student Affairs.
 The Vice President/Dean of Student Affairs has twenty (20) business days to respond to the appeal.
 Decisions of the Vice President/Dean of Student Affairs are final and are not appealable.

->

-> - The College's Director of the Office for Special Services shall maintain the files and records of the College relating to complaints filed under this policy.
+- The College's Director of the Office for Accommodations and Accessibility shall maintain the files and records of the College relating to complaints filed under this policy.

-> - Every effort will be made by the College to protect the confidentiality of the parties under this policy.
+- Every effort will be made by the College to protect the confidentiality of the parties under this policy.
 Records will be maintained in a confidential manner to the extent permitted by law.

 - The right of a student to a prompt and equitable resolution of the complaint filed hereunder shall not be impaired by the student's pursuit of other remedies, such as the filing of a Section 504/ADA complaint with the responsible federal department or agency.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies.